DSAureli/RAVE/readme.md

 ## TODO

 * Wiki abstract MIA!!!
+* dropdown highlight fucks up if scrollbar is present
 * subsequent searches don't reset dropdown, so it keeps filling
 * fix selector dropdown position
 * fix automatic selection in dropdown at the changing of section (?)